Online horse betting may seem intimidating, but with some guidance, it can actually be quite simple and fun.

 For example: if you believe that the 5 horse will win Race 1, however, you believe that the 1, 2, or 8 horse will win Race 2, you can play a Double stating the following: $2 Double 5/128.
 You are essentially playing three doubles: (5-1, 5-2, 5-8) for a total wager of $6.

 For all the examples of different wagers listed above, remember to check out the wagering menu for the track you are playing.
 In addition, on the pages where the races past performances are printed, you will see a list of wagers for that race.
 Not every race may offer every wager.

-Initially the draw for me was spending time with my Aunt, Uncle, and Grandpa.
-They would all teach me about the game and how to read the program.
-Their introduction was a good one, not too comprehensive or as developed but this was the early 90s and I was young.
-I would spend some formidable years learning about horse racing: the industry, the wagering, the pageantry and the sociability.
 I have always appreciated the sociability aspect of the track.
 What outsiders view as strictly a gambling activity has never spent an afternoon at the track and certainly never spent a weekend at Saratoga.
-The track brings people together and that is always a positive.
-It brought be closer to my family and I recollect fondly upon those days in my childhood.
-The track is a social place were horseplayers, casual and otherwise are present trying to figure out the most interesting puzzles of them all; picking a winner in a race and turning a profit.
+The track brings people together and that is always positive.
+It brought me closer to my family and I recollect fondly upon those days in my childhood.
+The track is a social place were horseplayers, casual and otherwise are presently trying to figure out the most interesting puzzles of them all; picking a winner in a race and turning a profit.